PyCav/server/server_setup_guide.md

 su [username]
 ```

-We now need to run the command below which ensures that all the set environment variables and shell scripts are accessible to the user you created earlier.
+You now need to run the command below which ensures that all the set environment variables and shell scripts are accessible to the user you created earlier.

 ```bash
 source /etc/environment